jamescarney3/recon-in-out/README.md

 This example uses no external dependencies and should run as-is on any machine with python installed.

-I've included a sample `recon.in` text file in the top level directory for `recon.py` to process for default behavior, but it will also process any other properly formatted local file if that file's absolute path is passed as a second positional argument when `recon.py` is run.
+I've included a copy of the sample `recon.in` text file from the challenge description in the top level directory for `recon.py` to process as default behavior, but it will also process any other properly formatted local file if that file's absolute path is passed as a second positional argument when `recon.py` is run.

 #### How to run: